Fighting Harada: Biography

 Harada began fighting as a professional on February 21, 1960, knocking out Isami Masui in round four, in Tokyo.
 He won his first twenty four bouts.
 Among the notables he beat during that span were Ken Morita, who later became a respected boxing official and who was beaten by Harada on June 26 in the first round, and future world champion Hiroyuki Ebihara, who was undefeated in nine fights before meeting Harada and who was beaten by Harada on December 24, by a decision in six rounds.

 On June 15, 1962, he suffered his first defeat, being beaten on points by Edmundo Esparza over ten rounds in Tokyo.

 After one more win, Harada received his first world title try: on October 10 of that year, he became the Lineal and WBA world flyweight champion by knocking out Pone Kingpetch in the eleventh round, in Tokyo.

 A rematch followed, and Harada lost the title in his first defense, being outpointed by Kingpetch over fifteen rounds on January 12, 1963 in Bangkok, Thailand.
 This was Harada's first fight outside Japan.

 Harada posted four more wins in a row before losing by knockout in six to Jose Medel on September 26.

 After that loss, Harada posted another winning streak, which reached seven before he was given another world title shot.
 Among the boxers he beat was top contenders Ray Asis, Oscar Reyes, and Katsutoshi Aoki.

-On May 18, 1965, Harada extended his winning streak to eight, when he defeated Lineal, WBA and WBC bantamweight champion Eder Jofre in Nagoya, by a fifteen round decision, to win his second world title.
+On May 18, 1965, Harada extended his winning streak to eight, when he defeated Lineal, WBA and WBC bantamweight champion Eder Jofre in Nagoya, by a contested fifteen round decision, to win his second world title.
 Jofre was undefeated in fifty fights coming into this bout, and considered by many of his fans to be invincible.

 On November 30, he defeated perennial British contender Alan Rudkin by a fifteen round decision to retain the title.
-On June 1, 1966, he and Jofre had a rematch in Tokyo, and Harada defeated Jofre once again, by a fifteen round decision.
+On June 1, 1966, he and Jofre had a rematch in Tokyo, and Harada defeated Jofre in another dobious match, by a fifteen round decision.
 Losing for the second time to Harada prompted Jofre to retire; he would make a successful comeback three years later.
 Harada was the only boxer to beat Jofre.

 After two more, non-title wins, Harada had a chance to avenge his defeat against Jose Medel.
 On January 3, 1967, Harada retained his world bantamweight title with a fifteen round decision over Medel in Nagoya.

 On July 4 he retained the title against Colombian Bernardo Caraballo, a fighter who was well liked in his country.
 Harada outpointed him over fifteen rounds.